Action Item #535

 Retest web cam playback, possibly update it

-Added by Hammel about 8 years ago.
+Added by Hammel over 8 years ago.

 Updated about 8 years ago.